Abagnale92/PharmaConsulting/README.md

 # PharmaConsulting
-Drug Ontology &amp; Web App for consulting
+Drug Ontology & Web App for consulting
+The Ontology was created with Protegé

+# Server
+Virtuoso Universal Server

+# Web App
+Developed with Angular & Bootstrap